madsh/www/docs/index.md

 Maybe one day here will be a blog.
 Possibly called ‘What If...?’ and chronic ideas of things in public digitization that could be, and the reasons why they aren’t.

 ### Currently
+Enterprise Architect at [Danish Ministry of Integration and Immigration](https://www.uim.dk).
+Primary architect on local implementation of SIS, ETIAS and EES from [eu-LISA](https://www.eulisa.europa.eu/).

+### Previously

+an incomplete list of past activities

-Chief Advisor at the [Danish Agency for Digitisation](https://en.digst.dk/).
+- Chief Advisor at the [Danish Agency for Digitisation](https://en.digst.dk/).
 Writing reference architecture for sharing data and documents across government organisations.
 Concept, governance model, technical design and proof of concept for platform as a service government cloud.

-### Previously

-an incomplete list of past activities

 - Chief IT Architect at Danish Agency for Digitisation responsible for scoping and solution design for Digital Post.
 Concept development and business case, public consultation, privacy and security assessments.
 - IT-Architect at National e-Health Authority (National Sundheds-it) writing up architectural products and laying down standards for communication across sectors.
 - Data Architect at the Danish Commerce and Companies Agency (Erhvervs- og Selskabsstyrelsen) structuring data about businesses and processes e.g. Central Business Register (Det centrale virksomhedsregister).